Categories

 What are the benefits of evidence-based leadership practices?

-Evidence-based leadership practices improve patient care, enhance decision-making, promote continuous learning, and lead to better organizational outcomes.
+Evidence-based leadership practices improve patient care, enhance decision-making, promote continuous learning, and improve organizational outcomes.

 How do nursing leaders handle ethical dilemmas?